tourbase/library/README.md

 fields (although fields may vary based on system configuration) and examples show basic usage.

 To use these functions, you must have both client credentials and API credentials.
-If you are an Arctic Reservations customer, please contact support for this information.
+If you are an Tourbase Reservations customer, please contact support for this information.

 Support for: